(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Tips for Making the Best Campfire

 Camping just isn’t the same without a campfire.
-And if you’re relying on a campfire to cook meals, it’s important to know how to get a campfire started.
+And if you’re relying on a campfire to cook your meal, it’s essential to know how to get a campfire started.

 - Firewood dry wood bought at the campground or nearby.
 Plan on buying at least one bundle per day.
 You may use more if the wood is very dry or you make multiple fires each day.